-Only a minority of epilepsy cases have clear causes.
-The most common causes of epilepsy are associated with trauma or injury to the brain.
-These include brain damage at birth or from accidents during adolescence, brain tumours, brain infections such as meningitis and encephalitis, Scarring or “sclerosis” of brain tissue, and strokes.
-In addition, a strong family history of epilepsy increases the susceptibility to the disease.
+Only a minority of epilepsy cases present clear causes.
+The most common causes of epilepsy are linked with trauma or injury to the brain.
+These include brain damage at birth or from accidents during adolescence, brain tumours, brain infections (eg. meningitis and encephalitis), scarring (sclerosis) of brain tissue, and strokes.
+In addition, a strong family history of epilepsy increases the risks of having the disease.

 Certain factors can also trigger seizures in people with epilepsy.
-These include forgetting to take seizure medications, heavy alcohol consumption, drug abuse (including Cocaine, Ecstasy), sleep deprivation (insomnia) and use of drugs that interfere with seizure medications.
+These include forgetting to take seizure medications, heavy alcohol consumption, drug abuse (including cocaine, ecstasy), lack of sleep (insomnia) and use of drugs that interfere with seizure medications.